Physical unknowables: Provable physical unknowables

 \subsection{Unpredictability}

-For any deterministic system ``strong enough'' to support universal computation, the general forecast or prediction problem is provable unsolvable.
-This proposition will be argued by reduction to the halting problem which is provable unsolvable.
-A straightforward embedding of a universal computer into a physical system results in the fact that, due to the reduction to the recursive undecidability of the halting problem, certain future events cannot be predicted and are thus provable indeterministic.
+For any deterministic system strong enough to support universal computation, the general forecast or prediction problem is provable unsolvable.
+This proposition will be argued by reduction to the halting problem, which is provable unsolvable.
+A straightforward embedding of a universal computer into a physical system results in the fact that, owing to the reduction to the recursive undecidability of the halting problem, certain future events cannot be predicted and are thus provable indeterministic.
 Here reduction again means that physical undecidability is linked or reduced to logical undecidability.

-A clear distinction should be made between {\em determinism} (such as {\em computable evolution laws}) and {\em predictability}~\cite{suppes-1993}.
-Determinism is necessary for provable unpredictability; but determinism does not exclude unpredictability ``in the long run.''
-Recursion theoretic unknowables correspond to ``global'' observables, whereas the ``local'' (temporal) ``step-by-step'' evolution of the system can be perfectly deterministic and computable.
+A clear distinction should be made between {\em determinism} (such as {\em computable evolution laws}) and {\em predictability} \citep{suppes-1993}.
+Determinism does not exclude unpredictability in the long run.
+The local (temporal), step-by-step evolution of the system can be perfectly deterministic and computable, whereas recursion-theoretic unknowables correspond to global observables at unbounded time scales.
+Indeed, (nontrivial) provable unpredictability requires determinism, because formalized proofs require formal systems or algorithmic behavior.

 Unpredictability in indeterministic systems is tautological and trivial.
-At the other extreme, one should also keep in mind that there exist rather straightforward ``pre-G\"odelian'' impossibilities~\cite{bruk-08} to express certain mathematical truth in ``weak'' systems which are incapable to represent universal computation or Peano arithmetic.
+At the other extreme, one should also keep in mind that there exist rather straightforward pre-G\"odelian impossibilities \citep{bruk-08} to express certain mathematical truths in weak systems that are incapable of representing universal computation or Peano arithmetic.

-For the sake of getting an (algorithmic) taste of what paradoxical self-reference is like, we present the sketch of a proof by contradiction of the unsolvability of the halting problem.
-The halting problem is the decision problem whether or not a computer will eventually ``halt'' on a given input; i.e., will evolve into a state indicating the ``completion'' of a computation task, or stop altogether.
-Stated differently, a ``solution'' of the halting problem will be an algorithm which decides whether another arbitrary algorithm on arbitrary input ``finishes running'' or will ``run forever.''
+For the sake of exploring (algorithmically) what paradoxical self-reference is like, one can consider the sketch of a proof by contradiction of the unsolvability of the halting problem.
+The halting problem is about whether or not a computer will eventually halt on a given input, that is, will evolve into a state indicating the completion of a computation task or will stop altogether.
+Stated differently, a solution of the halting problem will be an algorithm that decides whether another arbitrary algorithm on arbitrary input will finish running or will run forever.